shalb/cdev-examples/aws/eks-model/README.md

 ## Deploy Stacks

-After you finished the configuration, you need to run just one command to deploy everything:
+After you finish the configuration, you need to run just one command to deploy everything:

 ```bash
 cdev apply
 ```

-Under the hood it would create the next set of resources:
+Under the hood, it would create the next set of resources:

 ```bash
 Plan results: